-Due to the masquerading agenda by the New Patriotic Party (NPP) of the Danquah-Busia-Dombo tradition to destroy anything which has something to do with Nkrumah’s name, I have no alternative than to re-enforce the stature of the Osagyefo, Dr.Kwame Nkrumah and his global appeal.
+Due to the masquerading agenda by the New Patriotic Party (NPP) of the Danquah-Busia-Dombo tradition to destroy anything which has something to do with Nkrumah’s name, I have no alternative than to re-enforce the stature of the Osagyefo, Dr.Kwame Nkrumah and his global appeal and recognition.

 Understandably, the Danquah-Busia-Dombo-set agenda to diminish his name must be given place in the negative pages of history – because they have been so-established even before and after independence, and achieved their destructive aims in the February 24, 1966 violent overthrow of his government.